Fuat Oktay: Appointment

 Early general elections took place on 24 June 2018 to elect the president and 600 members of parliament to the Grand National Assembly.
 The Justice and Development Party (AKP) candidate Recep Tayyip Erdoğan won the presidency with 52.59% of the vote outright, nullifying the need for a second round.
 His party also won the most seats in Parliament, falling short of a majority with 295 members of parliament.

 With the election of Erdoğan as the first president to take office under the new executive presidential system, it was speculated that he would adopt a predominantly technocratic cabinet and seek a 'United States' model by appointing just one vice president, despite the constitutional changes allowing multiple vice presidents to serve at once.
 Oktay was unveiled as Turkey's first vice president on 9 July 2018 with the announcement of the new cabinet, and was sworn in to office the next day.

+Parliamentary candidacy

+In March 2023, President Erdoğan announced that the AKP will nominate Fuat Oktay to become a member of parliament in the upcoming elections.